-The Xn control plane interface (Xn-CP) is defined between two neighbour NR gNBs.
+The Xn control plane interface (Xn-CP) is defined between two neighbour New RAN nodes.
 The control plane protocol stack of the Xn interface is shown on Figure 6.3.3.1.3-1 below.
 The transport network layer is built on SCTP on top of IP.
 The application layer signalling protocol is referred to as Xn-AP (Xn Application Protocol).